TechLabs-Aachen/studibucket/docs/blog_article_final_pitch/blogpost_gruppe_42/image/Blogpost Gruppe n.md

 ## Introduction

-(Here you introduce the reader to your problem.
-It might help to add an image to clear things up.
-What’s your project about?
-What’s the topic?
-What problem does your project solve?)

 Our project is a budgeting mobile app for students to manage their finances and to make economical plans.
 In modern time, it could be excruciatingly difficult for students to track their daily expences and make future saving plans.
 Our mobile app solves this problem in that it allows users to organise and monitor their income streams, expences and savings by employing "buckets", hence the name Studibucket.
 Buckets are analogical to piggy banks, which could be dynamically allocated to proportions of income and expenditure to facilitate making financial decision, such as vacations, laptops etc...

 ![image1.jpg](../_resources/piggy_bank.jpg)

 ## Method

-(Here you show how you solved the problem.
-Maybe you want to show some bulletpoints to guide the reader through What methods were used to solve the problem?
-What was your approach?)

 In the beginning, we chose the React Native framework to build our mobile app for the reason of having learned the popular React.js framework in the learning phase of the TechLabs bootcamp and unlike other mobile app frameworks such as Flutter or Svelte, considerably major amount knowledge of React.js can be carried over in mobile app development which makes it highly practical for us students to extend our knowledge in frontend web development.
 Typescript is chosen because of the type safety and debugging comfort it provides.